apoorvshaswat/Currency-Converter-Using-Javascript-2/README.md

 # Currency-Converter
-Currency Converter is a simple web app that converts currencies in real-time using live exchange rates.
-Built with HTML, CSS, and JavaScript, it features an intuitive UI with dropdowns for selecting currencies, a reverse button for swapping currencies, and live data fetching from APIs to ensure accurate conversions.
+Currency Converter is a lightweight web application that allows users to convert currencies in real-time.
+Built with HTML, CSS, and JavaScript, this app features a user-friendly interface where users can select their desired currencies, enter an amount, and instantly see the converted value.
+The app supports reversing the selected currencies with a single click and fetches live exchange rates from reliable APIs to ensure accuracy.